 < Pro Optic Auto Extension Tube set

-This is one of the least expensive extension tube sets on the market, and is available for Nikon (DSLR and Nikon 1) Canon (DSLR and M), Micro Four Thirds, and Minolta/Sony Alpha and NEX mounts. $42.95-89.95, available exclusively from Adorama.
+This is one of the least expensive extension tube sets on the market.
+If you have a Mirrorless Compact you have the option of choosing either a low-cost set of two (10mm and 16mm) for Nikon 1, Canon M, Micro Four Thirds, and Sony NEX.
+Prices range from $49.95-89.95, depending on mount and configuration, available exclusively from Adorama.

 < Novoflex Balpro 1 Universal Bellows

 The Novoflex Balpro 1 works with adapters to turn Canon EOS DSLRs into macro powerhouses.
 A bellows comes with a distinct advantage over extension tubes: You can vary macro distance simply by increasing or decreasing the bellows extension, without relying on specific levels of maganification.
 A good bellows, such as the Balpro 1, go well beyond 1:1 magnification (which is beyond the capability of most macro lenses) and are great if you want the most flexible solution.
 The bad news?
 Unless you can find used models, there are very few bellows choices other than this one with the Canon adapter. $589.50 plus $87.99 for the EOS reversing ring adapter at Adorama.

 Learn more about macro lenses from the Adorama Learning Center Macro Lens Quick Buying Guide.

 This bounces any ambient light right into your subject and helps reduce or eliminate shadows, much like a fill flash.
 It's a 12-inch white disc that fits around most lenses and is held in place by elastic.
 It won't provide as much light as a ring flash, but the light it reflects will wrap around your subject for a soft flattering result. $11.99 at Adorama.